Declaration

 Tracking

-A Spot or Garmin DeLorme satellite tracker is preferable, but a PLB is the minimum acceptable in terms of emergency beacon.
-GSM based tracking is insufficient for and mountainous area, but if you have only got a PLB it is a fair way of keeping tabs on you.
+A Garmin InReach satellite tracker is preferable, but illegal.
+A PLB is the minimum acceptable in terms of emergency beacon.
+GSM based tracking is insufficient for any mountainous area, but if you have only got a PLB it is a fair way of keeping tabs on you.
+Meshtastic devices work reasonably well in the front, on top of the main back wall, and when other similarly equipped pilots are flying nearby.

 My Livetrack24 ID is: